Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Weapon charge lawyer in Tallahassee

-Gun violence at schools across the nation in recent years has led to many states enacting further restrictions on the possession of weapons and firearms on all types of educational property.
-In Florida, possessing a weapon or discharging a firearm on or near school grounds is a felony offense.
+The increasing gun violence in Florida and at schools across the nation have led multiple states to enact restrictions on the possession of weapons and firearms on educational property.
+In Florida, possessing a weapon or discharging a firearm on or near school grounds is a criminal offense.

-Because of the highly sensitive nature of these kinds of crimes, prosecutors will often seek the toughest possible punishments for alleged offenders.
+Due to the highly sensitive nature of these kinds of crimes, prosecutors will often seek the toughest possible punishments for alleged offenders.
 People can face these charges even when they have valid concealed weapons licenses.
+Due to Florida’s somewhat confusing stance on gun possession, it is extremely beneficial to hire a defense attorney to represent a firearms case.
+An experienced lawyer will review all the evidence against you, identify any inconsistencies in the State’s case, and establish a defense plan to fight at trial, if necessary.

 Lawyer for Possession of a Firearm on School Grounds in Tallahassee, FL

-Our criminal defense attorneys in Tallahassee also serve many surrounding communities, including Port St. Joe, Graceville, Perry, Marianna, Malone, Blountstown, and Wewahitchka.
-We can evaluate your case and help you understand all of your legal options as soon as you call (850) 681-7777 for a free, confidential consultation.
+Our criminal defense attorneys in Tallahassee also serve other communities, including Port St. Joe, Graceville, Perry, Marianna, Malone, Blountstown, and Wewahitchka.
+We can evaluate your case and help you understand all your legal options as soon as you call (850) 681-7777 for a free, confidential consultation.

 Overview of Possession of a Firearm on School Property in Leon County